JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-dependencies.md

   Many modern Android libraries already have multiplatform support, like [Koin](https://insert-koin.io/), [Apollo](https://www.apollographql.com/), and [Okio](https://square.github.io/okio/).
-Find more multiplatform libraries on [klibs.io](https://klibs.io/), an experimental search service for discovering Kotlin Multiplatform libraries.
+Find more multiplatform libraries on [klibs.io](https://klibs.io/), an experimental search service from JetBrains for discovering Kotlin Multiplatform libraries.

 * _Native dependencies_.
 These are regular libraries from relevant ecosystems.
 In native projects you usually work with them using Gradle for Android and using CocoaPods or another dependency manager for iOS.